Skip to content

 Once we have processed your application, we let you know how many points you have.
 We allocate housing based on need, not waiting time.
 So it is important that you let us know of any change of circumstances by keeping your details up to date.

-If you use the online form to apply you will find out how many points you have been allocated immediately at the end of the form.
+If you use the online form to apply, you will see how many points you have straight away at the end of the form.

-If you send us a paper application, we will write to you to let you know how many points you have been allocated within six weeks unless more information is needed to make an assessment.
+If you send us a paper application, we will send your points amount within six weeks unless we need more information to make an assessment.

-If you live in a Housing Association property we will contact your housing association to confirm your tenancy details.
+• live in a Housing Association property and will contact them to confirm your tenancy details

-We need to make sure that your immigration status does not prevent us from giving you a tenancy.
+• have an immigration status that stops us from giving you a tenancy.

 If Islington Council considers you for housing, we will ask you to provide documents to prove: